LukeMathWalker/wiremock-rs/README.md

 available on your local machine which is assigned to the new [`MockServer`].

 To ensure full isolation and no cross-test interference, [`MockServer`]s shouldn't be shared between tests.
-Instead, [`MockServer`]s should be created in the test that they are used.
+Instead, [`MockServer`]s should be created in the test where they are used.

 When a [`MockServer`] instance goes out of scope (e.g. the test finishes), the corresponding HTTP server running in the background is shut down to free up the port it was using.